crklinkenberg/symcom-doc/content/Symcom Old Topics/Symcom Developer Guide (Work Chart).md

 symptom_grading_settings: Settings for all custom HTML tags for particluar symptoms is stored here.
 ```
-Details on the grading conversion function: [[Topics/Conversion of Grading During Display\|Conversion of Grading During Display]]
+Details on the grading conversion function: [[Conversion of Grading During Display\|Conversion of Grading During Display]]

 ---